glkarthik/codechallenge/README.md

 ### Files overview

-provider.tf -- Terraform providers used within this respository
+provider.tf -- terraform providers used within this respository

-vpc -- vpc details.
+vpc -- terraform file to create vpc.
 I have used 10.0.0.0/16 CIDR IP range.
-The range can be changed if you have already used 10.0.0.0/16 in your exisiting AWS account.

-igw.tf -- to create internet gateway in the infrastructure
+igw.tf -- terraform file to create internet gateway in the infrastructure

-subnets.tf -- to create the subnets in the infrastructure.
-Remember to change the cidr_block range if you use different one.
+subnets.tf -- terraform file to create the subnets in the infrastructure.

-route.tf -- to create the route tables
+route.tf -- terraform file to create the route tables

-eks.tf -- contains code to deploy the eks cluster
+eks.tf -- terraform file contains code to deploy the eks cluster

-data.tf -- to retrieve the cluster data
+data.tf -- terraform file to retrieve the cluster data

-variables.tf -- contains list of variables used
+variables.tf -- terraform file containing list of variables

-manifest.tf -- contains yaml files to deploy the Helloworld application on AWS EKS.
+manifest.tf -- terraform file containing yaml files to deploy the Helloworld application on AWS EKS.

 Docker -- this folder contains files required to create docker image